therealjtgill/therealjtgill.github.io/index.md

 ![Sharpening operation](/assets/sharpening.PNG)

 Note that γ<sub>t</sub> is a scalar and is bounded as [1, ∞), so the worst that the controller could do is leave behind a blurry address.
 It's interesting that the folks at DeepMind disallowed γ<sub>t</sub> from being 0, which would allow the NTM to select all addresses with equal weighting (essentially performing a **no-op**).

+## 4. Implementation in TensorFlow

+Disclaimer: this implementation was created as part of a class project in the last year of my M.S. using TensorFlow v1.0.

+The NTM is an RNN, and as such, we need to train it like an RNN.
+Luckily the TensorFlow (TF) API has an [abstract class](https://www.tensorflow.org/api_docs/python/tf/contrib/rnn/RNNCell "RNNCell class") that allows us to define our own NTM class that can run and be trained just like any other RNN in the TF library.
+A slight downside to this is that we have to redefine the math in the previous section to work for *matrices* of input rather than vectors.
+Since the NTM operates on time-series data, training occurs over minibatches that are defined as rank-3 tensors.
+These tensors have a shape of [batch_size, time, vector_length], where

+* **batch_size** is the number of training sequences being passed to the network
+* **time** is the total number of timesteps, or the length of the training sequences
+* **vector_length** is the size of an individual vector being passed to the network as input

+As an example, let's imagine that we're training a language model with a 5000 word vocabulary with individual words represented as a one-hot encoding.
+At training time we want to give the network 64 sequences with 100 words per sequence (a sequence of words from a book or newspaper).
+This means that we'd pass the network a training tensor of size [64, 100, 5000].

+I'm not going to get into the details of backpropagation through time, but there are a few things that need to be taken into consideration before we start coding.
+The NTM will receive slices of the training minibatch at each timestep.
+So for the first timestep, the NTM will receive a matrix of size (using our example above) [64, 5000] corresponding to the elements at [:, 0, :] from the original minibatch.
+At the next timstep, the NTM will receive another slice of the same size as the previous, this time corresponding to [:, 1, :].
+As this happens, TF works its magic, computes gradients, and updates the weights of our network.